hexiangnan/adversarial_personalized_ranking/README.md

 python AMF.py --dataset yelp --adv_epoch 1000 --epochs 2000 --eps 0.5 --reg_adv 1 --ckpt 1 --verbose 20
 ```

 or `./train.sh yelp`  for short.
 This command can generate the above figure (same as the paper).
-Specifically, it trains 2000 epochs (--epochs) in total, where the first 1000 epochs train MF-BPR, and then followed by 1000 epochs (--adv_epoch) of AMF training.
+Specifically, it trains 2000 epochs (--epochs) in total, where the first 1000 epochs train MF-BPR (--adv_epoch), and then followed by 1000 epochs of AMF training.

 #### More Details: